It’s a nightmare.

-The water also does not go to the unwanted areas of the garden bed where it could lead to development of weed plants.
+The water also does not go to the unwanted areas of the garden bed where it could lead to the development of weed plants.

-The drip irrigation will also prevent water from splashing on to the foliage and prevent a lot of the foliar diseases caused due to infected soil.
+The drip irrigation will also prevent water from splashing on to the foliage and prevent a lot of the foliar diseases caused due to the infected soil.

 If there is a lot of rainfall you could lower the amount of water being injected by the drip irrigation system or turn it off for a certain amount of time.

-And in days when the weather is especially hot you can consider keeping the drip irrigation running for a longer period of time to provide your plants with the additional moisture they need.
+And in days when the weather is especially hot, you can consider keeping the drip irrigation running for a longer period of time to provide your plants with the additional moisture they need.